-It has established its own guidelines for the most important individual risks (liquidity, credit, market, operational and compliance risk) and an overall policy for risk management, which covers principles, organisation, limits, etc. for the Bank's overall risk.
-The risk policies are adopted by the Board of Directors and are reviewed at least once a year.
+Separate guidelines have been established for the most important individual risks (liquidity, credit, market, operational and compliance risks) and an overarching risk management policy that includes principles, organisation, frameworks etc. for the bank's overall risk.
+The guidelines are adopted by the Board and reviewed at least once per year.
 The policies are of an overarching nature and are complemented by procedures, rules, and instructions determined at the administrative level.

-The Company aims to maintain a low level of operational risk, and to be characterised by a high level of professional competence, good procedures and efficient operations.
+The Company aims to maintain a low level of operational risk, and to be characterised by a high level of professional competence, sound procedures and efficient operations.

-The Company is included in the KLP Banken Group's process for assessing and quantifying material risks and calculating its capital and liquidity requirements (ICAAP).
-The capital requirement assessment is forward-looking and, in addition to calculating needs based on current exposure (and, if appropriate, limits), an assessment is made of future needs in light of planned growth, determined strategic changes, etc. The Company's Board of Directors takes an active part in these assessments and, in addition to the capital requirement assessment, determines a desired level for total capital (capital target).
+The Company is included in the KLP Banken Group's process for assessing and quantifying material risks and calculating its capital and liquidity needs (ICAAP/ILAAP).
+The assessment of capital needs is forward-looking, and in addition to calculating the need based on the current exposure (and limits), the need is assessed in light ofplanned growth, decided strategic changes, etc. The Board of Directors of the Company takes an active part in these assessments and, in addition to the capital requirement assessment, determines a desired level for total capital (the capital target).

-The boards of KLP Banken AS, KLP Kommunekreditt and KLP Boligkreditt have appointed a joint risk committee.
+The boards of KLP Banken AS, KLP Kommunekreditt AS and KLP Boligkreditt AS have appointed a joint risk committee.
 The risk committee deals with matters specifically related to risk and has an advisory function to the Board of KLP Kommunekreditt AS.